This post was written in 2016 and a more recent version exists. Please read our new guide to troubleshooting beeping smoke alarms.

 7) Is there a problem with the mains supply?

 Mains powered smoke alarms can usually be identified by two LEDs located on the face of the unit.
 One LED flashes red approximately once a minute to indicate that the unit is operating correctly.
 The second LED should be constantly green to indicate that mains power is present.
 If the green LED is not present, this could mean that there is an issue with the mains power getting to the alarm.
 If needed, advice should be obtained by a qualified electrician.

 Chirping every 30-40 seconds is generally an indication that the battery is running low.
-If your smoke or heat alarm has a replaceable battery, try changing the battery for a brandnew one.
+If your smoke or heat alarm has a replaceable battery, try replacing the battery with a brand new one.
 It is recommended to change the batteries in your smoke and heat alarms every 12 months.
 Changing your battery before it runs low helps to overcome the annoying chirps at night.
 Change the batteries when the clocks are changed forward or register for a free email reminder service.

 Many smoke and heat alarms are now fitted with a sealed lithium battery, designed to last the life of the alarm.
 These batteries are not accessible for replacement and so if your alarm starts chirping but has a non-replaceable battery, the alarm may have reached the end of its life.
 Batteries running low apply to both solely battery powered alarms as well as mains powered units with a back-up battery.

 9) Is there another alarm nearby?